maurges/every-rust-gui-library/notes.md

 Welllll, again, I never said I'm not biased towards qt, but also I am biased against web and that's the point of this article, to say that you don't need fucking electron.

+## Slint

+Ohhhhhhhhhh yeaahhhhhhh babyyyyyyyyyyy let's do this.
+It only took me 29 other libraries to get to this one, which I thought of as the best one in advance.
+I mean, qml is great, but with a lot of areas of improvement.
+And this promised an improved qml, so this has the potential to be so great.
+Let's see.
+But first, some more procrastination writing thoughts on vgtk.

+## vgtk

+Another elm + gtk project.
+Again gtk3.
+I have googled why people would choose 3 over 4, and it seems the reason is gtk4 only had a release very recently, like 2022 or 2021.
+And this library hasn't seen updates since 2020!
+So I'm not doing it.
+But I did read a tutorial over two long procrastination sessions.

+So, unlike relms, this one seems to have a real vdom, which is cool.
+But the author is stupid: it's modelled after web DOM, not gtk widget tree!
+And below they complain that gtk widget tree was created long ago so they didn't see the light of uniform children with no distinction!
+A-ha-ha, wow.
+Like they give the example that window has children :: List Widget, but also has title :: Widget.
+And, like, that's bad in their opinion?
+Because it's not uniform?
+So what, it should be (Window (Header) (Child1) (Child2))?
+Oh my god.
+I'm writing this in sexps because I think in lisps it would be (Window (Header) ((Child1) (Child2))), which is also utilizing different slots, but with a uniform representation, that is also well-typed.
+And also, web DOM has special slots!
+The properties!
+That are very much not uniform since they can't contain subtrees, and that's why xml people have been dealing with referencing subtrees from properties, and of that approach being shit.

+So anyway, aside from the author being stupid about DOM, this seems cool.
+It has autoupdates unlike relm4, and unlike relm3 it seems one can also mutate the widgets and stuff.
+I forgot how it was in relm3, but I remember the author saying that it's a very simple algorithm, so no tree diffing and no rust expressions in the tree.

+The turorial doesn't mention subcomponents, so that's a bad sign.
+But also since it's vdom with rust interpolation, I guess one could use rust functions returning the subtree.
+And now you get the typical elm problem with needing to handle all the messages in the global handler, and keeping all the subcomponent state together.
+So far all the libraries gave a way around this, so this one might as well, but not mentioned here.

+So I guess I wanted to write this out to diss people.
+Relm4 devs are stupid, vgtk dev is stupid, and they both show each other's by the opponent's library.

 # About accessiblity